Thesis vs Non-Thesis Tracks

 General Core

-These courses are usually offered once a year and include Advanced Social Psychology, Advanced Developmental Psychology, Cognition, Advanced Physiological Psychology, Experimental Design, and Statistics.
+All general core courses are ordinarily offered once a year.
+The general core is comprised of advanced courses in Social Psychology, Developmental Psychology, Emotion & Cognition, Physiological Psychology, Experimental Design, and Statistics.

 Clinical Core

-Students will take Psychotherapy I, Assessment of Intelligence and Achievement, Assessment of Personality and Psychopathology, Psychopathology, Psychometrics I, Psychology of Diversity, Ethical Practice in Psychology, Techniques in Psychology and Practicum I, II, & III.
+Students will take Theory & Research in Psychotherapy I, Assessment of Intelligence and Achievement, Assessment of Personality and Psychopathology, Psychopathology, Psychometrics, Psychology of Diversity, Ethical Practice in Psychology, Techniques in Psychology and Practicum I, II, & III.

-PSY 6391 is an "in house" experience involving role playing, individual supervision, discussion, lectures, and some volunteer work at various agencies in the community.
-In PSY 6392 and 6393, Practicum II and Practicum III, you will be assigned to a mental health setting where you will work with a variety of clients who are experiencing a wide range of problems in living.
+PSY 6391 is an "in house" practicum experience supervised by licensed faculty on the SHSU campus.
+In PSY 6392 and 6393, Practicum II and Practicum III, students are assigned to an external mental health setting where they work with a variety of clients who are experiencing a wide range of problems in living.
 Additionally, you may be engaged in psychological assessment, group work, and interdisciplinary team functioning.

-Three practitioner courses in addition to those above must be selected from the following clinical electives: PSYC 5340, Evidence-Based Child Therapy; PSYC 5361, Neuropsychopharmacology; PSYC 7339, Developmental Psychopathology; PSYC 5334, Theory and Research in Psychotherapy II, which might include Group Therapy, Couple and Family Psychology, Addiction Disorders and Treatment, Trauma, or other clinically-related topics.
+Three clinical electives in addition to those above must be selected from the following: PSYC 5340, Evidence-Based Child Therapy; PSYC 5361, Neuropsychopharmacology; PSYC 7339, Developmental Psychopathology; PSYC 5334, Theory and Research in Psychotherapy II, which can be repeated for credit when topics differ (e.g., Group Therapy, Couple and Family Psychology, Substance Use Disorders and Treatment, Trauma, Cognitive-Behavioral Therapy).
 Periodically, other clinically related courses might be approved for this requirement.

 General Core